Things to do

 At Mahali Mzuri, our super stylish tented suites make for the perfect retreat during your stay.
 We can cater for up to 24 guests in the camp at any one time, so you are guaranteed peace and quiet, as well as excellent customer service at all times.

-Mahali Mzuri was voted as the 'Favourite Safari Camp' at the Condé Nast Traveller Middle East Reader's Choice Awards in 2016!
+Mahali Mzuri was voted as the 'Favourite Safari Camp' at the Condé Nast Traveller Middle East Reader's Choice Awards in 2017 and 2016!

 Are you ready for the start of your Kenyan adventure at Mahali Mzuri?
 Game viewing is naturally the number 1 activity guests at Mahali Mzuri enjoy the most.
 Who wouldn't want to witness the thrill of a hunt or see a baby warthog rolling in the sand?
 However, if you have time, make sure to head-out on a local Maasai community tour or indulge in a rejuvenating spa treatment.